stefanocovino/PValue.jl/docs/src/index.md

-# MyJuliaPkg.jl
+# pValue.jl

-Documentation for MyJuliaPkg
+Documentation for pValue.jl

-A set of sparse julia functions for personal use.
+A set of sparse julia functions for computing p-values in a "frequentist" or "Bayesian" scenario.